Souravvmishra/npx-souarvvmishra/Readme.md

-# npx rohansx
+# npx souravvmishra

-Welcome to `npx rohansx`!
-This simple, yet effective Node.js CLI tool is designed to display information about me, Rohan, in a neatly formatted command-line box.
+Welcome to `npx souravvmishra`!
+This simple, yet effective Node.js CLI tool is designed to display information about me, Sourav Mishra, in a neatly formatted command-line box.
 If you're curious about my work, social profiles, or if you're just looking for an example of how to create an `npx` card, you're in the right place!

 ## Features